Chris Crawford (basketball, born 1992)

-Marcus Christopher Crawford (born September 30, 1992) is an American professional basketball player who currently plays for Urunani.
-He played college basketball for the University of Memphis.
-Crawford has had an extensive career with teams in Europe and Africa.
+Marcus Christopher Crawford (born September 30, 1992) is an American professional basketball player for Paisas of the Baloncesto Profesional Colombiano.
+He played college basketball for the University of Memphis, and has had an extensive career with teams in Europe, Africa, and South America.
 He is a two-time All-BAL First Team selection.

 College career

 Crawford played four years of college basketball for the Memphis Tigers.
 After two irregular initial seasons, he had a breakout season as a junior in 2012–13, posting career highs in points, rebounds, three-point field goals made (71), and three-point percentage (39.9), and earning Conference USA Sixth Man of the Year honors.

 Professional career

 2014–15 season: Rookie season in the NBA D-League

 After going undrafted in the 2014 NBA draft, Crawford joined the Houston Rockets for the 2014 NBA Summer League.
 On September 28, 2014, he signed with the Cleveland Cavaliers.
 However, he was later waived by the Cavaliers on October 19 after appearing in five preseason games.
 On November 2, he was acquired by the Canton Charge of the NBA Development League as an affiliate player of the Cavaliers.
 In his rookie season, Crawford helped the Charge record a franchise-best 31 wins.
 He went on to help his team win their first round playoff match-up against the Sioux Falls Skyforce 2–1, making it through to the semi-finals where they lost to the Fort Wayne Mad Ants 2–0.
 In 54 games for the Charge in 2014–15, Crawford averaged 8.8 points, 3.9 rebounds, 3.4 assists and 1.0 steals per game.